AAP to contest all seats in UP assembly polls, not in talks for any alliance: Sanjay Singh | Politics

 ''The government failed to control crime and criminal activities.
 Incidents like Hathras and others exposed tall claims on law and order.
 There are scams galore and even Kumbh and Ram Temple were not spared by scamsters,'' he alleged.

-In the BJP regime, the state went ''backwards'' as they have ''no concept of development'', he said adding that without increasing the ''purchasing power'' of people there will be no economic boost.
+In the BJP regime, the state went ''backward'' as they have ''no concept of development'', he said adding that without increasing the ''purchasing power'' of people there will be no economic boost.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)